 This article, therefore, takes a comprehensive look at Funderbeam and whether or not it’s a viable crowdfunding and trading platform.

 What is Funderbeam?

-Funderbeam is a peer-to-peer crowdfunding and trading platform that essentially connects startup companies looking for funding with investors.
+Funderbeam is a global crowdfunding and trading platform that essentially connects startup, small and medium-sized high growth companies looking for funding from investors.
 This platform offers its members free information and data on these startups to help them make informed decisions when choosing to invest in these startups.
 The platform also gives startup companies the chance to connect with investors and, of course, the chance to access funding at a reduced cost.